MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-GST-Calculation-on-Journals-where-Services-paid-directly-through-CashBank.md

     |**SGST**|900|
     |**IGST**|1800|

-5. GL Entries for Intra-State/Intra-Union Territory purchase of services where service provider is unregistered, will be as following:
+5. GL Entries for Intra-State or Intra-Union Territory purchase of services where service provider is unregistered, will be as following:

     |Particulars|Amount|
     |----------------------------------|---------------------------------------|